Ski ballet: Rune Kristiansen

 Rune Kristiansen won a gold medal in ballet at the FIS Freestyle World Ski Championships 1995, and had a total of 38 World Cup victories throughout his career.
 He competed at the 1992 Winter Olympics in ski ballet, which was a demonstration event.
 He was Norwegian champion in ballet in 1985, 1986, 1987, 1988, 1989, 1990, 1992 and 1993.

 George Fuehrmeier

 George Fuehrmeier competed in ski ballet during 1985.
 He gained popularity after a video of his routine was circulated on the Internet during the 2018 Winter Olympics.

 Richard Schabl

-Richard Schabl was the FIS World Champion of 1986, and was considered the ultimate world champ.
-During his successful career as a freestyle skier, he invented the one handed pole flip and created many maneuvers that have revolutionized Freestyle Skiing.
+Richard Schabl was the FIS World Champion of 1986.
+During his career as a freestyle skier, he invented the one handed pole flip and created many maneuvers that have revolutionized Freestyle Skiing.

-Olympic demonstration sport
+Olympic demonstration sport and decline in popularity

-Ski ballet was a demonstration sport in the 1988 and 1992 Winter Olympics.
-The sport has significantly declined in popularity in recent years due to the fact that it did not become an Olympic sport.
-The International Ski Federation ceased all formal competition of ski ballet after 2000.
+Ski ballet's increasing popularity led it being chosen as a demonstration sport for the 1988 and 1992 Winter Olympics.
+The popularity of the sport, however, significantly declined after 1992 due to the fact that it was not upgraded to Olympic sport status as well as due to the increasing popularity of snowboarding and other snow sports among young skiers.
+By 2000, the sport for all intents and purposes disappeared from international competition when the International Ski Federation ceased all formal competitions.